On Arrangements of Pseudohyperplanes: Metrical Hemisphere Complexes

-Given a pseudohyperplane arrangement $c\A$ in $\R^l$ (corresponding to an oriented matroid) and $\F(c\A)$ as its face poset let $\F^*$ denote the dual face poset.
-By $(\R^l, \F^*)$ we denote the cell complex (embedded in $\R^l$) which is dual to the induced stratification.
-For every chamber of $c\A$ there corresponds a $0$-cell in $(\R^l, \F^*)$ (in general, for a $k$-face $F$ there is a $l-k$-cell $F^*$).
+Given a pseudo-hyperplane arrangement $c\A$ in $\R^l$ (corresponding to an oriented matroid) and $\F(c\A)$ as its face poset let $(\R^l, \F^*)$ we denote the cell complex, embedded in $\R^l$, which is dual to the induced stratification.
+Where $\F^*$ is the face poset of the dual stratification.
+Note that the $\F^*$ is the dual face poset, i.e., the poset obtained by reversing the order in $\F$.
+For every chamber of $c\A$ there corresponds a $0$-cell in $(\R^l, \F^*)$ and in general for a $k$-face $F$ there is an $(l-k)$-cell $F^*$.
 We now state the theorem that generalizes the relationship between hyperplane arrangements and zonotopes.

-\bl{lem1s2c5} Let $c\A$ be a pseudohyperplane arrangement corresponding to an oriented matroid, let $\F(c\A)$ be the face poset and $\F^*$ be its dual then the cell complex $(\R^l, \F^*)$ is a MH-complex. \el
+\bl{lem1s2c5} Let $c\A$ be a pseudo-hyperplane arrangement corresponding to an oriented matroid.
+Then the dual cell complex $(\R^l, \F^*)$ is an MH-complex. \el

-\bpr Observe that the distance between two dual vertices is equal to the number of pseudohyperplanes that separate corresponding chambers.
-The action of faces on chambers is given by composition of corresponding covectors.
-The proof that $(\R^l, \F^*)$ is a MH-complex follows from verification of the axioms, it is given in \cite[Theorem 3.3.14]{deshpande_thesis11}. \epr
+\bpr First we need to define the two maps $\mino$ and $\maxo$.
+For notational simplicity we will not differentiate between a face and its dual.
+Given a face $F$ and a chamber $C$ define $\mino(F, C)$ to be the chamber incident with $F$ which is closest to $C$.
+Note that in view of Remark \ref{rem3s1c5} such a chamber always exists and is unique.
+Analogously one can define $\maxo(F, C)$ to be the unique chamber incident with $F$ which is farthest from $C$.
+Recall that a path between two chambers (or vertices) $C, C'$ is minimal if and only if it crosses each separating pseudo-hyperplanes exactly once and does not cross any other any other.
+By abuse of notation we do not differentiate between the separation set of two topes and the set of pseudo-hyperplanes separating the corresponding chambers which we denote by $S(C, C')$.
+Note that given a face $F$ such that $F = H_1\cap\cdots\cap H_k$ then $S(\mino(F, C), \maxo(F, C)) = \{H_1,\dots, H_k\}$.
+In addition, if $D$ is a chamber incident with $F$ then

+The distance between two chambers $C, C'$ is defined as the cardinality of the corresponding separating set.
+Now the following equalities establish that $(\R^l, \F^*)$ is a QMH-complex.